dhes/ColonoscopyPolyp/input/pagecontent/index.md

 ### Structured Decisions Require Structured Data
 #### The Procedure Report

-Like any other computer application, computers require data that is highly structured.
+Like any other computer application, a computer algorithm that guides a medical decision requires data that is highly structured.
 This is a problem in the realm of colonoscopy reporting.
 The tradition in medical records has been largely one of narrative reporting.
 By narrative reporting we mean sentences and paragraphs like the ones you are reading now.
-A computable report has a requires predefined structure which computers can recognize and process.
-Some kinds of laboratory reporting have been structured for decades, especially common lab tests such as a blood glucose.
-Here is an example of a _structured_ report of a fictional patient's blood glucose in a format called an HL7 message.
+A computable report requires a predefined structure which computers can recognize and process.
+Some types of medical laboratory reporting have been structured for decades, especially common blood tests such as a blood glucose.
+Here is an example of such a report:

 <br>
 <blockquote>